Cinelerra: Cinelerra.org

 The cinelerra.org website was originally registered by a member of Cinelerra-CV Community Richard Baverstock on Jan 10 2004.
 Around January 2014 the Cinelerra-CV Community overlooked the renewal of cinelerra.org.
 The domain was then taken over by a different project managed by Michael Collins, one of the founders of Cinelerra.
 The project was following commercial interests, aiming at offering professional support to its users.
 It was organized to merge all existing Cinelerra projects while also providing additional fixes and enhancements.

 Since early 2015, Cinelerra.org has an open Git repository on Google Code for analysis and for input; however, that platform is read-only since 2015-08-24.
 At the present time, this repository does not contain source code.
 The project released a studio centric version 5.0 of Cinelerra.
 The goal of Cinelerra.org was to develop a more professional value to the product as of 2016.

 In January 2016, the main developer of the project William Morrow working behind cinelerra.org ("Good Guy") left cinelerra.org, continuing to work on Cinelerra 5.0, then on Cinelerra-GG 5.1 with help from the Cinelerra-CV Community.

 At the present time, Cinelerra.org supports Cinelerra-HV work.
 Its website links in the download section to both the HV and GG versions.

 Variants

 Cinelerra-HV

-Heroine Virtual (HV), the producer of the original Cinelerra, generates a new release of Cinelerra annually, available as source code and a binary for Ubuntu.
-Although it is open source, the source is only made available as complete download for each release.
-Intermediate access to source files is not possible.
+Heroine Virtual (HV), the producer of the original Cinelerra, generates a new release of Cinelerra annually, available as source code and a binary for Ubuntu in the HV-repo on SourceForge and as source code in the HV-repo on GitHub.
+A new rolling repository for Cinelerra-HV was published on Feb.
+2024 in the HV-repo on GitHub.
+This repo contains the binaries (continuous builds) for Ubuntu.
+These continuous builds contain the latest features and bug fixes for testing purposes.
+After each update to the source code repository on GH, Adam Williams builds/provides a binary file for testing (in the binary repo on GH).

 HV has used SourceForge since the beginning (first source 2001-09-09), but does not react to bugs, patches and feature requests on that platform.
+The source on SourceForge is only made available as complete download for each release.
+Intermediate access to source files on SF is not possible.
 Any bugs and usability issues found and resolved by the community that are submitted to Heroine Virtual often result in no immediate response, and it is not until a new release that there is any indication that Heroine Virtual has incorporated these changes.

+Intermediate access to source files as well as an immediate response is possible in the HV-repo on GitHub.
+The developer responds to bug reports, requests for fixes or additional features through this platform.
+Use GitHub Issues to track ideas, feedback, bugs, or usability issues.

 To distinguish between the different variants of the software, the releases made by Heroine Virtual are also called Cinelerra-HV.